 As BC and Canada advance critical mineral and metal exploration, new research on areas of the province that have proved to be highly productive in the past could yield new, economic deposits.

 This project has helped to identify new natural resource opportunities in BC’s South Central Region and can be used to inform resource development decisions.
-The project results can focus exploration into prospective geological horizons known to exist in the area.
+The project results can focus mineral exploration into prospective geological horizons known to exist in the area.

-By recognizing, differentiating and dating smaller intrusions within this area, the project has provided a useful tool to help prospectors and explorers differentiate between intrusion and the surrounding batholith.
+By recognizing, differentiating and dating smaller intrusions within this area, the project has provided a useful tool to help prospectors and mineral explorers differentiate between intrusion and the surrounding batholith.

 The survey area is in BC’s South Central Region, between Greenwood to the west and Trail to the east.
 The Canada-US border runs along the southern boundary of the project area.

-The nearby communities towns of Beaverdell, Boundary, Carmi, Grand Forks, Greenwood, Midway and Rock Creek in the Kootenay Boundary Regional District were founded on mining and have an extensive history of exploration and production.
+The nearby communities towns of Beaverdell, Boundary, Carmi, Grand Forks, Greenwood, Midway and Rock Creek in the Kootenay Boundary Regional District were founded on mining and have an extensive history of mineral exploration and production.
 Several in the area have been mined since gold was first discovered in 1884.
 For example, more than 25 past producers are recorded in the Greenwood mining camp.
-This includes the past producing Phoenix mine and several smaller mines, with over 100 recorded mineral occurrences recorded.
+This includes the past producing Phoenix mine and several smaller mines, with over 100 mineral occurrences recorded.

 How was the data collected?